Drive-thru coronavirus testing sites in New Jersey immediately reach capacity, others in US lack supplies

 New Jersey residents seeking coronavirus tests inundated the state’s two drive-thru testing centers Monday, with one site reaching capacity before it even opened, as testing across the U.S. is hampered by a lack of supplies.

-The drive-thru testing site at Bergen Community College in Paramus stopped accepting patients around 7:30 a.m. – 30 minutes before it opened, police and state officials said.
+The site at Bergen Community College in Paramus stopped accepting patients for the day around 7:30 a.m. – 30 minutes before it opened, police and state officials said.
 The testing center opened Friday in Bergen County – the state's hardest-hit area – and has the capacity to conduct 2,500 tests a week, according to Gov. Phil Murphy.

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE